venkatpx/dcos-docs/1.7/administration/installing/custom/configure-proxy.md

     no_proxy=".mesos,.thisdcos.directory,.dcos.directory,.zk,127.0.0.1,localhost"
     ```

-    If you are not sure about the values for `http_proxy` and `https_proxy` variables for your environment, Please contact your system administrator.
+    If you are not sure about the values for `http_proxy` and `https_proxy` variables for your environment, contact your system administrator.

     If you have any hosts or domains you would like to bypass the proxy you can add them to the `no_proxy` variable like this: `no_proxy=".mesos,.thisdcos.directory,.dcos.directory,.zk,127.0.0.1,localhost,foo.bar.com,.baz.com"`